 While conducting your research through this checklist, you’ll notice that you can use Process Street’s run link for checklist surveys.
 This will help you store all of your information within Process Street alongside your workflow.
 There are two different ways to carry out this process within the template.
 Check it out!

 Your brand identity is more than simply what you’ve called your company and whether you’ve chosen a nice pretentious color like chartreuse, cerulean, or taupe.

 Your brand identity goes deeper than what you see on the surface.

-This defines your brand and provides the first point of contact between your services and the potential end user.
+This defines your brand and provides the first point of contact between your services and the potential end-user.
 A solid branding strategy is informed by your products or services, your competition, and the broader market.
-This is as much business analysis as it is design.
+This is as much business analysis as it is designed.

-The checklist is aimed at a marketing company running a brand identity overhaul for an existing brand.
-It takes steps through the research and company understanding to the creation of the end deliverables: logos, promotional materials, letterheads, etc.
+Our Brand Identity Design checklist is aimed at a marketing company running a brand identity overhaul for an existing brand.
+It takes steps through the research and company understanding of the creation of the end deliverables: logos, promotional materials, letterheads, etc.